The Best Cheese Ball Recipe

 Add the dry ranch packet and parsley flakes and blend them in well.
-(You can add some garlic salt here, if you’d like.
-That’s optional.
-It’s already fairly salty, but the garlic salt adds a more salty flavor).

-Add the walnuts and blend them in.
+Next, add the walnuts and blend them in.

 I know it’s tough not to be able to stick your finger through the screen and get a bite.
 I’m sorry, I wish I could let you have a bite.

 Add the chives.
 I used my scissors to cut up the chives and then mixed them in.